oracle/odpi/doc/src/functions/dpiPool.rst

         dpiConnCreateParams \*params, dpiConn \**conn)

     Acquires a connection from the pool and returns a reference to it.
-This reference should be released as soon as it is no longer needed.
+This reference should be released by calling :func:`dpiConn_release()` as soon as it is no longer needed.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.